The NPRD

 01/16/2025

 Leigh Van Dusen, MS, LDN, owner and director of clinical operations for Van Dusen Nutrition, has a group practice and started the STEP program in 2020.
 STEP is an acronym for Supplemental Treatment Based in Experiential and Exposure Programming bridging the gap between intensive outpatient and outpatient care.
-This additional level of care in recovery in an in … Continue reading Building Bridges to Building Bodies →
+This additional level of care in recovery in an in person intimate setting can be the game changer for long term eating disorder recovery.

 You Don’t Heal Body Image